Kakamotobi/Learned/Computer Science/programming-pardigms.md

 superman.sayHello(); // Hello, I'm Clark Kent.
 ```
 ###### Composition
-- Inheritance and Composition can be used as an alternative to each other for code reusability.
+- Composition breaks apart the interfaces and logic into small pieces, and then builds up larger functions or objects by combining these pieces together.
-- Composition Breaks apart the interfaces and logic into small pieces then builds up larger functions or objects by combining these pieces together.
+  - *cf. inheritence and composition are alternatives to each other for code reusability.*
 - There are multiple ways to implement composition.
   - Mixin Pattern - concatenate objects together.
     - The idea is to decouple your properties or behaviors into objects or functions that return objects.
 Then merge all these objects together into a final function that does everything that we need it to.
     - Basically, a certain type of multiple inheritance.
     ```js
-    const hasName = (name) => {
+    const getName = (name) => {
       return { name };
-    }
+    };

     const canSayHello = (name) => {
       return {
         sayHello: () => `Hello, I'm ${name}.`;
       }
     }

-    const Human = function(name) {
+    // use normal function declaration to preserver `this`. const Human = function(name) {
       return {
-        ...hasname(name),
+        ...getName(name),
         ...canSayHello(name)
       }
     }

-    const tom = Human("Tom");
+    const kakamotobi = Human("Kakamotobi"); // { name: "Kakamotobi", sayHello: () => "Hello, I'm Kakamotobi." }
-    console.log(tom.sayHello()); // Hello, I'm Tom.
+    console.log(kakamotobi.sayHello()); // Hello, I'm Kakamotobi.
     ```
     - The mixin pattern can be powerful but in its current form we lose all of the ergonomics of Class-based OOP.
       - TypeScript allows us to use mixins in a Class-based format.